Camu Camu: Superfood for Immunity & Skin Health

 Strawberries contain both soluble and insoluble fiber—including pectin, a prebiotic that supports gut bacteria, improves digestion, and regulates bowel movements.

-Studies show that eating strawberries with carbohydrate-rich meals may reduce post-meal blood sugar spikes and improve insulin sensitivity.
+Research shows that eating strawberries with meals high in carbs can lower blood sugar spikes after eating.
+It may also help improve insulin sensitivity.

 Strawberries support heart health with potassium, magnesium, and anthocyanins.
 They help lower blood pressure and reduce LDL cholesterol.